juji/react-dnd-drop/README.md

 It enables you to place an item on a drop-area.
 It works with the DOM.

-This is not a sorting component, it's a fancy multiple-selection thingy.
+This is not a sort.
+It's a fancy multiple-selection thingy.

 [Example](http://juji.github.io/react-dnd-drop/)